nimbix/appdef-template/README.md

 ## Default AppDef Template

 All new applications will use the default AppDef template.
-This section will examine the default template

 Each AppDef contains the following sections: